Night of the Demon: Home media

 In the United States, the film was released on VHS in 1986 by Columbia TriStar Home Video with a run time of 83 minutes.
 A second VHS with the Continental 96-minute running time was released by Goodtimes Home Video Corp in 1988.
 In the same year, the film was released on LaserDisc by Image Entertainment/Columbia Pictures with an 81-minute running time.
 Including both the Continental version (Night of the Demon) and the 83-minute US version (Curse of the Demon), the film was released on DVD in August 2002.

 In the United Kingdom, Night of the Demon was released on VHS in 1995 by Encore Entertainment/Columbia TriStar Home Video.
 The film was released on DVD in the United Kingdom for the first time on 18 October 2010.
 This release also includes both the Continental and US versions of the film.
 A Blu-ray edition from Powerhouse Films' Indicator label, featuring four different cuts of the film, was released as a UK all-region release on 22 October 2018.

-Reception
+Critical reception

-In a contemporary review, the Monthly Film Bulletin commented that Tourneur's direction was "handled with much of the assurance the same director brought to Cat People" and that the film was "way above average".
-The review commented on the image of the demon, stating whenever the demon takes on a visible form, "especially the ending", it seemed more like a product of "a child's nightmare than an adult's imagination".
+In a contemporary review, The Monthly Film Bulletin wrote: "This essay in the occult is handled with much of the assurance the same director brought to Cat People (1942), and is well above average.
+Inevitably the sequences where the demon takes on a visible form are the weakest – especially in the ending – and seem rather the product of a child's nightmare than an adult's imagination.
+But the summoning of the storm, the experiences of Holden in Karswell's library and the woods and the rousing of one of Karswell's victims (brilliantly played by Brian Wilde) from a hypnotic trance are effective."

-In the early 2010s, Time Out conducted a poll with several authors, directors, actors and critics who have worked within the horror genre to vote for their top horror films.
-Night of the Demon placed at number 52 on their top 100 list.
+In the early 2010s, Time Out conducted a poll among numerous authors, directors, actors, and critics who have worked within the horror genre to vote for their top horror films.
+They placed Night of the Demon at number 52 on their top 100 list.
 Director Martin Scorsese placed Night of the Demon on his list of the 11 scariest horror films of all time.

+Night of the Demon is regarded as one of the precursors of British folk horror films.
+According to Little White Lies, this film is "arguably the second film summoned into existence of the folk horror genre, following on 35 years from Benjamin Christensen’s Häxan: Witchcraft Through the Ages".